A few words about me

 My professional background

-Over the past two years, I’ve worked as an Instructional Designer and a Learning Experience Designer for both public and private organizations.
-I’ve worked with several teams, as a leader or as a member, and I helped deliver educational solutions for thousands of learners.
+Over the past four years, I’ve worked as a Learning Experience Designer and a Multimedia Learning Designer for both public and private organizations, as a freelancer and as an employee.
+I’ve worked with several teams, as a leader or as a member, and I helped deliver educational solutions for thousands of learners worldwide.

-I graduated top of my class with a Master of Arts in Digital Media Engineering for Education from the University of Poitiers.
+I graduated with a Master of Arts in Digital Media Engineering for Education from the University of Poitiers.
 I did a thesis on the impact of game mechanics on usability in Serious Games.
 In other words, I studied how different game mechanics impacted the perceived ease of use of an educational game.
-It clearly focused my work on usability, which I find too often lacking in learning solutions.
+It clearly focused my work on usability, which I find sometimes lacking in learning solutions.

 Before that, I graduated with a Bachelors of Arts in History and Linguistics as an exchange student at the University of Missouri – Kansas City.

-I’m a training professional helping companies build or improve their online educational resources.
-And just as any teaching profession, getting to make an impact on the lives of many is extremely rewarding.
-The best part of the job is hearing learners say “Oh, I get it now!” after they complete a course you helped design.
+I’m helping learners build or improve their skills.
+The best part of the job is sometimes hearing them say “Oh, I get it now!” after they complete a solution you helped design.

 I also get to work closely with subject matter experts, which allows me to meet amazing people and learn about various topics from the best.